Diana Budisavljević: World War II

-With the help from the local Jewish community in Zagreb, which had permission to support the camp inmates, her team sent supplies of food, medicines, clothes and also money, first to Lobor-Grad and later to the Gornja Rijeka camp and the Đakovo camp.
-Her team also helped the members of the Croatian Red Cross at the main railway station in Zagreb, providing travel supplies for workers in trains that stopped there on their way to forced labor in Germany – some of those men, women and children returned to Zagreb after they were stopped in Maribor and Linz and were not allowed to travel further due to their illness – they were taken care by the Red Cross and the Action.
+With help from the local Jewish community in Zagreb, which had permission to support the camp inmates, her team sent supplies of food, medicines, clothes and money, first to Loborgrad and later to the Gornja Rijeka and Đakovo concentration camps.
+Her team also helped members of the Croatian Red Cross at the Zagreb Main Station, providing travel supplies for workers on trains that stopped there on their way to forced labor camps in Germany – some of those men, women and children returned to Zagreb after they were stopped in Maribor and Linz and were not allowed to travel further due to their illness and they were taken care by the Red Cross and the Action.
 During that work, in March 1942, Budisavljević met the head nurse, Dragica Habazin, who became a close collaborator in the following months and years in helping the inmates from various camps that were relocated to Zagreb and other places.